renecartaya/Human-Machine-Interfaces/README.md

 # Human-Machine-Interfaces
-Set of Programs aimed to be used as Interface of major programs.
+Set of Programs aimed to be used for monitoring parameters in scientific or industrial equipment.

 The repository includes:

- - Human Machine Interfaces for digital tasks
- - Human Machine Interfaces for Control of Hardware
+ - HMI/Backend for Control of Hardware
- - Human Machine Interfaces for Data Acquisition
+ - HMI/Backend for Data Acquisition